Friedy630/Matrix_Games/Presentation.md

 What would we do differently next time?

 -   manage git better, use it more seriously
--   write a script to automate uploading of scripts; tedious process
+-   write a script to automate uploading of scripts (tedious process)
 -   although we had to refactor a lot, this is normal and projects always grow dynamically
--   due to more experience with python, cleaner codebase
+-   due to more experience with python, we could now make a cleaner codebase

 ## 11. Outlook